GRANTS GUIDE

 SEAI is the main grant provider for home energy upgrades, and support is usually spread across different upgrade types rather than one single payment.

-Most homeowners combine multiple supports based on their home and upgrade path.
+Most homeowners combine multiple home energy upgrades based on their home, upgrade path, and expected overall savings.

 • Insulation grants